By Fiona McKim

-Deep down, we all know that heat styling isn’t great for our hair.
-You can have the best hair straighteners and the best hair dryers, follow every expert hair tip and learn how to create a salon blow dry at home, but the bottom line is extreme heat is damaging to our hair on many levels.
+We know heat isn’t great for our hair.
+You can swot up on heat protection for hair theory and have the best hair straighteners on the market but the bottom line is extreme temperatures can be damaging on many levels.

 “Problems can, and often do, occur when we heat style,” agrees consultant trichologist Anabel Kingsley.
 “Heat causes moisture loss – and as blow-dryers and hair straighteners get rather hot, they have the ability to substantially deplete moisture within our hair shaft.
 Our hair’s elasticity and strength are largely reliant on its water content, so this can cause dryness, brittleness and breakage.
 The higher the heat, and the longer the heat is applied for, the more likely it is our hair will be damaged.”

 That’s the bad news.
 The good news is that, of course, there are things you can do to help.
-You may already be familiar with sprays and creams promising the best heat protection for hair.
-You may also have wondered if they really can protect us from the searing temperatures of our favourite styling tools?
+You may be familiar with the best hair dryers with kind to hair options, plus sprays and creams promising heat protection for hair.
+You may also have wondered if those sorts of products can really, truly protect us from the searing temperatures of our favourite styling tools?

-If you really want the best heat protection for hair, the trick is building up its resilience so it can defend itself.
+If you really want the best heat protection, the trick is building up your hair's resilience so it can defend itself.
 Layering up fortifying professional treatments, daily hair care that fills strands with moisture, weekly repair masks and even the right hairbrush will make a difference.

 Essentially, getting your hair in the healthiest, strongest, best condition possible before you come at it with hair straighteners will pay dividends at staving off heat damage.
-Oh, and maybe stay away from the heated tools when you can get away with it – your hair will thank you for it in the long run.
+Oh, and maybe swap the heated tools and learn how to air dry hair when you can get away with it – your hair will thank you for it in the long run.

 If you dye your hair it will be particularly vulnerable to heat damage.
 This is because colouring, in particular bleaching, knackers our hair’s internal structure by breaking keratin proteins and the sulphur bonds that join them.
 Typical repair treatments only smooth over damage but Olaplex is different.
 Step 1 is mixed in during colouring to protect bonds from breaking in the first place.
 Step two goes in at the backwash to strengthen further then you can buy Olaplex At Home Treatments to take home, which work more like traditional repair masks and give a nice softness boost.